chadcampbell/document-manager/README.md

 ### Future Functional Enhancements
 There are enhancements that can be made from a user experience perspective.
-These enhancements include, but are not limited to:
+These enhancements include, but are not limited to, the following:

-#### Add the ability to search documents.
+#### Add the ability to search documents
+The ability to search documents would improve the user experience.
-A basic search implementation could rely solely on the file name.
+A basic search implementation could be added using just the file name.
-A more advanced search implementation could index file content.
+A more advanced search implementation could index content of the documents.
 Scoring could also be used to promote more recently uploaded documents.

-#### Add the ability to filter documents.
+#### Add the ability to filter documents
+The ability to filter documents would help users find what they're looking for faster.
-A basic document filter would allow users to filter based on metadata such as:
+Filters could be added to allow users to refine their view based on metadata such as:

     - File Types
     - File Sizes
     - Upload Date

-    A more advanced implementation could group metadata into more friendly options.
+A more advanced filter implementation could group metadata into more friendly options.
 For example:

     - File Type categories that could be created:
         - .jpg, .gif, .bmp, .png, etc. files could be categorized as "Pictures"